The localized slice spectral sequence, norms of Real bordism, and the Segal conjecture: The Tate spectral sequence of

-As an interesting consequence, we can bound the length of differentials on elements of the first diagonal in the Tate spectral sequence of $N_1^2 R$ for a large family of ring spectrum.
+As an interesting consequence, we can bound the length of differentials on elements of the first diagonal in the Tate spectral sequence of $N_1^2 R$ for a large family of ring spectra.

 \begin{cor} Let $R$ be a non-equivariant $(-1)$-connected homotopy ring spectrum with $\pi_0(X) \cong \ZZ_S$ being a localization of $\ZZ$ such that $\frac12\notin \ZZ_S$.
 Let $v \in \hat{H}^{2}(C_2;\pi_0N_1^2 X)\cong \hat{H}^{2}(C_2;\ZZ_S)$ be the generator of the Tate cohomology.
 Then $v^{2^k}$ supports a non-trivial differential of length $l_k$ with